I see this in comments on The Write Practice all the time. “I want to be a writer, but I know nothing about grammar.”

 Adverbs are words that end with “ly.”
 They are passive and a cop-out when it comes to descriptions.
 You are a writer and can do better than, “He drove to the hospital quickly.”

 Also, if you avoid adverbs, you don’t need to learn all their complicated rules.
 Enough said.

 5. Keep it simple.

 The biggest hack to getting grammar right, is to keep it simple.
-If you’re writing complex, compounded paragraph or sentence.
-You will be bound to get something wrong.
+If you’re writing complex, compounded paragraph or sentence, or trying to use ensure vs insure, you will be bound to get something wrong.
 Keep it simple, for your sake, and your readers’.

 Write First.
 Then, Worry About Grammar.

 For many of us, grammar is muddy water.
 Our brains do not recognize or retain grammar rules.

 My advice is to first write, and then edit.
 Don’t be consumed with grammar while trying to write your book, or blog post.
 (It will never get done if you are constantly analyzing every sentence.)

 Edit after you write, and keep these hacks in mind.

 What is your least favorite grammar rule?
 Favorite?
 Let me know in the comments below!